 The most obvious way that metabolism depends on redox reactions is the fact that all carbon in biomass ultimately comes from CO2.
 This is a highly oxidized and inert form of carbon, and it must be reduced and some oxygens pulled off of it before it can do the interesting chemistry of life.
 In all of life, there are six known molecular pathways through which carbon is stripped out of CO2 and built into biomolecules.
 In all of them, both cellular energy and highly reduced ‘carrier’ molecules react with CO2 to reduce it.
 The energy applied massively increases the reaction rate, and the reduced carrier molecules strip away the oxygens as water and reduce the carbon so it can bond with other carbons and hydrogen.
 These reducing carriers either need to be reduced themselves by reducing agents in the environment that the organism eats, in the case of chemolithotrophic bacteria that live far away from sunlight, or they need to be reduced by photosynthesis forcing electrons from another substance out in the word onto it by the energy of photosynthesis.

 There is one carbon fixation pathway that is special that I will talk about more in later blog posts.
 This is sometimes called the acetyl-coenzyme A pathway, and sometimes the Wood-Ljungdahl pathway.
 It is the pathway by which methanogenic archaea and acetogenic bacteria react hydrogen gas from geological or biological sources with CO2 to build biomass.
 Of all six known pathways, it is the only one found in both the archaebacteria and the eubacteria – the two deepest branches on the tree of life that split off the last universal common ancestor, ‘LUCA’.
-This alone should be a clue that it is important.
+This alone should be a clue that it could be important.
 But secondly, it is the only carbon fixation pathway that is on the whole spontaneous and does not require an external input of energy – its early stages require an input of energy, but its later stages actually generate more energy than is consumed.
 This is because hydrogen gas is such a strong reducing agent – most substances when reacting with it will pull electrons away from it.
 As such, fixing carbon using hydrogen gas has been called, “a free lunch you are paid to eat,” by certain origin of life researchers.
 It is actually energetically favorable for CO2 and hydrogen gas to interact to build biomass.
-This pathway may have a key role to play in the origin of life, which I will discuss another time.
+This pathway may have a key role to play in the origin of life under certain assumptions, which I will discuss another time.